Frances Goldin, Founder and President

 Ellen Geiger, Vice President and Principal

 Ellen has over two decades in publishing, film and television, and represents a broad range of fiction and non-fiction.
-She is always looking for great stories and great writing – preferably in the same manuscript – and has a lifelong interest in multicultural and social issues embracing change.
-History, biography, progressive politics, photography, science and medicine, women, religion and serious investigative journalism are special interests.
+She has a lifelong interest in multicultural and social issues embracing change.
+History, biography, progressive politics, psychology, women’s issues, religion and serious investigative journalism are special interests.

 In fiction, she loves a good literary thriller, and novels in general that provoke and challenge the status quo, as well as historical and multicultural works.
-She is drawn to big themes which make a larger point about the culture and times we live in.
+She is drawn to big themes which make a larger point about the culture and times we live in, such as Barbara Kingsolver’s Poisonwood Bible.
 She is not the right agent for New Age, romance, how-to or right-wing politics.

-Her authors span most categories and have won many awards and prizes including the National Book Award, National Jewish Book Award and National Book Critics Circle Award, the Anthony, Edgar, Grawemeyer, Lambda, and Malice Domestic.
+Her authors span most categories and have won many awards and prizes, including the National Book Award, National Jewish Book Award, Grawemeyer, Anthony and Malice Domestic.
 She also represents several important estates, including Margaret Wise Brown, author of Goodnight Moon, the poet Adrienne Rich and novelist Tillie Olsen.

 Sam Stoloff, Vice President and Principal